Down Mexico Way

 “My beauty sleep, my foot.
 You’re laughing at me.
 And it doesn’t look like the Sheriff was too careful earlier about surveillance when you needed him!”

-Joseph ignored Ava’s complaint about the Sheriff.
+Joseph ignored Isabella’s complaint about the Sheriff.
 “No, I’m just remembering how angry you use to get when someone didn’t answer your questions the way you thought they needed to be answered.”

 “And I remember how you never thought my questions were that important.”